Angkor Wat and authentic experiences on your trip to Cambodia is written by Camilla Kornerup

 The stay in the village was quite pleasant, and all communication took place in sign language, as the locals do not speak Khmer, as my guide and the majority of the rest of the Cambodian population do.

-I therefore also gave up on the language and chose to take a walk around the houses and let myself be waited on by my guide and his tasty wok food, which he cunningly prepared over a fire to the great interest of the children, who swarmed around us, but were all too shy to come closer.
+I therefore also decided to ignore the language and chose to walk around among the houses and let myself be served by my guide and his tasty wok food.
+He had cunningly prepared it over a fire, to the great interest of the children, who swarmed around us, but were far too shy to come closer.

 The next morning we were joined by a young man from the village who joined the trip as an extra guide as we had a lot to carry.
 We sailed another bit to the hiking trail and started our trek early the next morning while the sun was still low.

-When you travel to Cambodia, you experience that the water level rises considerably in the rainy season, so that what are streams in the dry season become rivers.
-When we crossed the rivers we went into water up to our necks and held the luggage on our heads.
-We were therefore soaked the whole time.
+When you travel to Cambodia, you experience that the water level rises considerably during the rainy season, so that what are streams in the dry season become rivers.
+When we crossed the rivers, we walked in water up to our necks and held our luggage on our heads.
+As a result, we were soaked the whole time.

-With high humidity and the sun beating down, it didn't matter so much, and even though the boots were heavy, they were nice to have, because the leeches jumped merrily and bit everywhere on the boots and leech socks.
-We had some poison that we smeared on the closest ones, but it was impossible to keep all the beasts off the body, and I'm not exaggerating when I say that I was picking off about 50 leeches a day - I just had to get used to it. me to!
+With high humidity and the scorching sun, it didn't matter much.
+Even though the boots were heavy, they were nice to have, because the leeches jumped happily and bit themselves everywhere on the boots and leech socks.
+We had some poison that we smeared on the ones that came closest, but it was impossible to keep all the beasts off my body.
+And I'm not exaggerating when I say that I was picking off about 50 leeches a day - I'll just have to get used to that!

 In the footsteps of the Vietnam War before the trip continues to Angkor Wat